University of Dundee Library has 7 principal sites:

 For more information: email the list administrator.

 Any ILL requests received by the Library must have an authorisation slip attached to the request form if they are to be charged to a Departmental fund or research grant.
-Each department lodges funds with the Library in advance, and authorisation slips authorising its expenditure may usually be obtained from your library liaison officer, departmental secretary, or research administrator.
+Each department lodges funds with the Library in advance, and authorisation slips authorising its expenditure may usually be obtained from your library subject support officer, departmental secretary, or research administrator.

 For more information, see the Interlibrary loans page.